Memorandum of Association (MOA)- Meaning, Objectives, Format & Purpose

 Is MOA Necessary for the Startup?

 An MOA is required for any firm, whether that is a private organization, a publicly listed company, or perhaps a one-person organization.
-Thereby, if the startup intends to register as a limited company under the Companies of 2013, it must prepare a Memorandum of Association before implementing for registration.
+Thereby, if the startup intends to register as a limited company under The Companies of 2013, it must prepare a Memorandum of Association before implementing for registration.

 Articles of Association